 For an insightful look at government in ancient Greece, especially at how Athenian democracy worked, see Finer, S. E., The History of Government, I, Ancient Monarchies and Empires, OUP, 1999, p.
 318ff.

 An informative website on ancient Greece is the British Museum’s Ancient Greece

-A website called Crystalinks has a very informative section on Ancient Greece.
+A website called Crystalinks has a very informative section.